Harry-Deng/starter-hugo-academic/content/authors/admin/_index.md

 ---
 I am Yimo Deng, an **Information Security** major studying at the Software College of Northeastern University, China.
 I have aspirations of becoming a scientific researcher in the future.

 My research interests include **network security** and **wireless networks**.
 Specifically, I am interested in exploring the fields of **security and privacy**, with a focus on developing secure systems and protect the privacy in mobile communications.
-Currently, my research delves into the applications of **distributed machine learning** in VANETs.
+Currently, my research delves into the applications of **distributed machine learning** in **VANETs**.

 {style="text-align: justify;"}